neoscalc/ChemicalAdvectionPorosityWave.jl/README.md

 ### Quick start

-To reproduce the results from the article, the easiest way is to add the package in your julia enviromnent:
+To reproduce the results from the article, the easiest way is to add this (unregistered) package in your julia enviromnent:

 ```julia
 julia> ]
 pkg> add https://github.com/neoscalc/ChemicalAdvectionPorosityWave.jl
 ```

 This will install the package ChemicalAdvectionPorosityWave.
-You can then run the following code in a terminal or in a file:
+You can copy and run the file contained in article/coupling/const_visco.jl or run the following code:

 ```julia